Manchu people: Manchu rule over China

 As a result of their conquest of Ming China, almost all the Manchus followed the prince regent Dorgon and the Shunzhi Emperor to Beijing and settled there.
-A few were sent to other places such as Inner Mongolia, Xinjiang and Tibet to serve as garrison troops.
-1524 Bannermen were in Manchuria at the time of the initial Manchu conquest.
-After a series of border conflicts with the Russians, the Qing emperors started to realize the strategic importance of Manchuria and gradually sent Manchus back where they came from.
-Throughout the Qing dynasty, Beijing was the center of the political, economic and cultural spheres.
-The Yongzheng Emperor noted: "Garrisons are the places of stationed works, Beijing is their homeland."
+A few were sent to other places such as Inner Mongolia, Xinjiang, and Tibet to serve as garrison troops.
+1,524 bannermen were in Manchuria at the time of the initial Manchu conquest.
+After a series of border conflicts with the Russians, the Qing emperors began to relocate Manchus to Manchuria, realizing its strategic importance.
+Throughout the Qing dynasty, Beijing was the center of the political, economic, and cultural spheres.
+As the Yongzheng Emperor noted, "Garrisons are the places of stationed works, Beijing is their homeland."

-While the Manchu ruling elite in Beijing and posts of authority throughout China increasingly adopted Han culture, the Qing imperial government viewed the Manchu communities (as well as those of various tribal people) in Manchuria as a place where traditional Manchu virtues could be preserved, and as a vital reservoir of military power dedicated to the regime.
-The Qing emperors tried to protect the traditional way of life of the Manchus (as well as other tribal peoples) in central and northern Manchuria by a variety of means.
-In particular, they restricted the migration of Han settlers to the region.
-This had to be balanced with practical needs, such as maintaining the defense of northern China against the Russians and the Mongols, supplying government farms with a skilled work force, and conducting trade, which resulted in a continuous trickle of Han convicts, workers, and merchants to the northeast.
+While the Manchu ruling elite increasingly adopted Han culture, the Qing imperial government recognized the importance of Manchu communities in Manchuria: both for the preservation of traditional Manchu values and for the stockpiling of military power to support the regime.
+The Qing emperors tried to protect the traditional way of life of the Manchus (as well as other tribal peoples) in central and northern Manchuria through a variety of means.
+Mainly, they restricted the migration of Han settlers to the region.
+This had to be balanced with practical needs, such as maintaining the defense of northern China against the Russians and the Mongols, supplying government farms with a skilled work force, and conducting trades—all of which still resulted in a continuous trickle of Han convicts, workers, and merchants to the northeast.

-Han Chinese transfrontiersmen and other non-Jurchen origin people who joined the Later Jin early were put into the Manchu Banners and were known as baisin in Manchu, and not put into the Han Banners.
+Han Chinese transfrontiersmen and other non-Jurchen origin people who joined the Later Jin early were put into the Manchu Banners instead of the Han Banners.
+They were known as baisin in Manchu.
 An example was the Tokoro Manchu clan in the Manchu banners, which claimed to be descended from a Han Chinese with the surname of Tao who had moved north from Zhejiang to Liaodong and joined the Jurchens before the Qing in the Ming Wanli emperor's era.
-The Han Chinese Banner Tong 佟 clan of Fushun in Liaoning falsely claimed to be related to the Jurchen Manchu Tunggiya 佟佳 clan of Jilin, attempting to get transferred to a Manchu banner in the reign of the Kangxi emperor.
+The Han Chinese Banner Tong 佟 clan of Fushun in Liaoning falsely claimed to be related to the Jurchen Manchu Tunggiya 佟佳 clan of Jilin, attempting to get transferred to a Manchu banner in the reign of the Kangxi Emperor.